apimash/StarterKits/APIMASH_Yelp_StarterKit/Readme.md

  - Download the Starter Kit Zip Portfolio from (http://apimash.github.io/StarterKits/)
  - Open the Solution in Visual Studio
  - Obtain JSON.NET from Newtonsoft (https://json.codeplex.com/)
-    - Add reference to JSON.NET in APIMASHLib project
+    - Use NuGet in Visual Studio to add JSON.NET to the APIMASHLib project
- - Alternatively, add JSON.NET to APIMASHLib via NuGet in Visual Studio
+    - Alternatively, download/install and add reference to JSON.NET in APIMASHLib project
  - Add your Developer Key MainPage.xaml.cs, replacing the [YOUR-DEV-KEY-HERE] placeholder
  - Compile and Run